cirosantilli/markdown-style-guide/README.md

     After.

+Rationale:

-Rationale: unaligned tables tables are much easier to write, but the readability gain of alignment is so large that we have decided to use aligned tables always.
-People read code much more often than they edit it.
+- unaligned tables tables are easier to write, but aligned tables are more readable, and people read code much more often than they edit it.
+- preceding pipes make it easier to determine where a table starts and ends.
+Trailing pipes make it look better because of symmetry.

 # Separate consecutive elements